 This offense occurs when you exert control over someone else’s property through the use of a weapon or the threat of a weapon.

 Fraud is knowingly obtaining some benefit for yourself or knowingly causing harm to someone else through deception.

-This offense occurs when someone knowingly, and to benefit themselves, forges the writing of another person without their consent.
+This offense occurs when someone knowingly, and to benefit themselves, forges another person’s writing without their consent.

-Ohio’s laws prohibit individuals of receiving, keeping, or disposing of someone else’s property if there is reason to believe that the property was acquired through theft.
+Ohio’s laws prohibit individuals from receiving, keeping, or disposing of someone else’s property if there is reason to believe the property was acquired through theft.

-There are several more crimes on the books in Ohio, covering different types of theft such as unauthorized use of a vehicle or unauthorized use of computer, telecommunications property.
-There are also more well-known charges, such as shoplifting, which occurs when an individual takes something from a retail store without paying for it.
+There are several more crimes on the books in Ohio, covering different types of theft, such as unauthorized use of a vehicle, computer, or telecommunications property.
+There are also more well-known charges, such as shoplifting, when an individual takes something from a retail store without paying for it.